varletjs/varlet/packages/varlet-ui/src/sticky/docs/en-US.md

 # Sticky

 ### Intro
-A sticky layout is implemented by default using `position: sticky`, Browsers that do not support this property automatically revert to the traditional way of listening for `scroll` events.
+The sticky layout uses the `scroll` layout mode that listens to container scroll events by default.
+If necessary, you can switch to the `css sticky` layout mode to improve performance.

 ### Install